lerkeveld/lerkeveld-backend/README.md

 ```

 #### Adding material
-Add users to the database using a python shell (from the repository root execute `env/bin/python`):
+Add material to the database using a python shell (from the repository root execute `env/bin/python`):
 ```python
 from app import db
 from app.models import MaterialType